pyradic/webpack/README.md

 # Pyro Webpack

+This package provides the tools and logic to build a frontend application for the PyroCMS admin control panel.

+This package does **not** provide a frontend application.
+This package does **not** change anything PyroCMS is doing

+It provides a way to properly create a modular admin control panel frontend application.

+What does that mean?

 - Works with yarn package manager.
 And it does so in a similar way as composer.
 - Utilizes the great things webpack provides